 The German response to dropping cash

 Though the two statements may seem at odds with each other, it accurately depicts the country’s point of view when it comes to a cashless economy.
 On the one hand, cash is revered as a reliable and stable payment option.
 However, the country cannot deny the direction in which the world is headed.
-Therefore, there is still a rising acceptance towards digital payments.
-A survey from Concardis found 52% of German consumers prefer to pay cashless.
-Compared to recent years, this is a dramatic increase from back in 2017 where digital payments were virtually unknown.
-Of those consumers who were willing to adapt to cashless payments, 15% of customers opted to use their debit card.
-For SME’s, the cashless acceptance was reportedly 37%.
-Those who made the shift to digital transactions have accredited their faster payment processing at the POS to enabling contactless payments.
+Therefore, there is still a rising acceptance of digital payments.
+A Concardis survey found that 52% of German consumers prefer to pay cashless.
+Compared to recent years, this is a dramatic increase from back in 2017 when digital payments were virtually unknown.
+Of those consumers who were willing to adapt to cashless payments, 15% of customers opted to use their debit cards.
+For SMEs, the cashless acceptance was reportedly 37%.
+Those who made the shift to digital transactions have accredited their faster payment processing at the POS to enable contactless payments.

-In many countries the coronavirus accelerated the public adoption for cashless payments and Germany has been no different.
+In many countries, the coronavirus accelerated the public adoption of cashless payments and Germany has been no different.
 One found that by December 2019, German banks had equipped their users with contactless payments.
-A report put out by the BBC found Covid-19-produced a significant change German consumers.
+A report put out by the BBC found that Covid-19 produced a significant change in German consumers.
 By late April, 43% of respondents said they had changed their payment behavior, compared to 25% at the start of the month.
 68% of those who changed their behavior said they were now more likely to pay with a card.
 That same report revealed that due to the pandemic, 57% of Germans have shifted to using debit and credit cards, more than they did before and nearly half have considerably lowered their usage of cash.
 Comparing the volume of contactless transactions from before the pandemic to now, 35% of all debit card payments were cashless in December 2019, but that amount increased to more than half by late March 2020.
-Without a clear end to this pandemic in sight, the number of consumers using contactless payments are only expected to increase.
+Without a clear end to this pandemic insight, the number of consumers using contactless payments is only expected to increase.